Eamon Kelly (criminal): Early life

 Raised in Dublin, his criminal career began in his teens.
-He then became involved with the ICA and after the organisation split, he was associated with the Official Irish Republican Army.
+He associated with members of the Official Irish Republican Army in the early 1980s.

 He mentored crime lord Eamon Dunne who was murdered in 2010.
 He also mentored Gerry Hutch and Martin "Marlo" Hyland.

 In 1988, Kelly was charged and sentenced (after an appeal) for three years in prison for assault near Gardiner Place in Dublin.
 In 1993, he was convicted of smuggling nearly 1 kilogram of cocaine worth €50,000 from his Miami, Florida and Cuban contacts.
 He was sentenced to fourteen years.
 He was known for his interactions with Ireland's most dangerous criminals.

 Security intelligence believes that he and other senior criminals ordered the death of Eamonn Dunne in 2010.

 In 2010 he and Troy Jordan were arrested by Gardaí investigating a debt collection business.
 After this, he was widowed and one of his sons, who was addicted to illegal drugs, died.